Manu7gr/code-challenge/README.md

 # Terraform
   To create EC2 instance using terraform run below commands inside terraform directory.

-   1.terraform init
+   - > terraform init

-   2.terraform validate (To validate the terraform scripts)
+   - > terraform validate (To validate the terraform scripts)

-   3.terraform plan
+   - > terraform plan

-   4.terraform apply
+   - > terraform apply

   To clean up

-   1.terraform destroy
+   - > terraform destroy

 # Ansible
   To install Java8 and jenkins in AWS EC2 use playbooks which is in ansible-playbooks directory.